morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 * What are some advantages/disadvantages to testing your code?
 * What tools would you use to test your code's functionality?
 * What is the difference between a unit test and a functional/integration test?
+  * A unit test is a test written by the programmer to verify that a relatively small piece of code is doing what it is intended to do.
+An integration test is done to demonstrate that different pieces of the system work together.
+Integration tests cover whole applications, and they require much more effort to put together
 * What is the purpose of a code style linting tool?

 #### Performance Questions: